 Fitbit is a company best known for its fitness trackers and smartwatches, some of which offer a service called Fitbit Pay, allowing you to make payments from your wrist, as you can with Apple Pay on the Apple Watch and Google Pay on WearOS smartwatches.

 Fitbit Pay originally launched on the Fitbit Ionic smartwatch but it is now available on some other newer Fitbit devices, including the Versa 2, Versa Special Edition and Charge 3 Special Edition, all of which have a built-in NFC chip allowing you to make payments anywhere there is a contactless payment symbol without your phone or wallet.

 Here's everything you need to know about Fitbit Pay.

-What banks support Fitbit Pay?
+What banks support Fitbit Pay in the US?

 - American Express

 - Bancorp Bank (Mastercard)

 - Capital One - Credit

 - National Bank (Visa)

 - U.S. Bank